Lemongrass (Cymbopogon citratus)

 Indigenous Australians used lemongrass leaves for a drink and applied it to sore eyes, cuts and skin conditions as a wash.

-Where lemongrass is native it is made into a tea called ‘fever tea’ this is used to treat diarrhea, stomach cramps and headaches.
+Where lemongrass is native it is made into a tea called ‘fever tea’ this is used to treat diarrhoea, stomach cramps and headaches.
 The oil of lemongrass is applied to treat ringworm in India.
 Studies have shown that lemongrass kills multiple different types of bacteria and fungi and has deodorant properties.
 The lemongrass contains five constituents that inhibit blood coagulation.

 Essential oils in lemongrass help strengthen blood vessels and decrease the chance of varicose veins.